About me

 -

 I have experience as a seminar leader, guest lecturer, and student mentor.
 I have taught a number of modules in the University of Sheffield’s departments of Politics and Journalism.
-These include:
+And I have also given guest lectures at the University of Manchester and the University of Otago in New Zealand.

 International Relations: the World’s Wicked Problems (second-year undergraduate module);